tb-dhk/stcli/README.md

   - `dt`: specify a date (`yyyy-mm-dd`) to view progress for that date.
   - `sort`: sort the tree by `alphabetical` or `completion`.
   - `values`: specify what the numerical values in the output should be.
-    - `completion` (default): how much each class/subject/topic has been completed (percentage)
+    - `completion` (default): how much each element has been completed (percentage)
-    - `weightage`: the weightage of each class/subject/topic
+    - `weightage`: the weightage of each element
-    - `overall`: the amount by which each class/subject/topic contributes to the overall score; that is, the weightage multiplied by completion divided by 100
+    - `overall`: each element's overall score contribution (weightage × completion ÷ 100).
   - `dp`: specifies the maximum decimal point of the numerical values shown.

 #### example